MarkusMaal/FlipnicSaveEditor/README.md

 ### "Unlocks" tab

 Allows you to toggle on/off unlocked stages in both original game and free play modes.
 The game normally duplicates the state of original game, but when you use the "retry" option in-game, it only resets the original game unlocks.
+You can also force score mode on a specific stage, which allows you to play with score enabled on a previously cleared stage.

 ### "Missions" tab

 Allows you to change states of various missions (e.g. COMPLETED) and their in-game labels (e.g. FREEZE OVER).

+### "Stages" tab

+Allows you to change the order of stages in original game or even assign 2P stages to original game stages.
+The directory names are internal names for the stages.
+Here's what stage they correspond to:

+* JUNGLE1 = Biology A
+* JUNGLE2 = Biology B
+* ISEKI1 = Metallurgy A
+* ISEKI2 = Metallurgy B
+* HIKARI1 = Optics A
+* HIKARI2 = Optics B
+* RETRO1 = Geometry A
+* BOSS1 = Evolution A
+* BOSS2 = Evolution B
+* BOSS3 = Evolution C
+* BOSS4 = Evolution D
+* VS1 = Biology 2P
+* VS2 = Metallurgy 2P
+* VS3 = Optics 2P
+* VS4 = Geometry 2P
+* DEMO1 = Unused